• Skip to primary navigation

 Cheapest Tromsø Northern Lights Tour

-If you want the cheapest option for a northern lights bus chase, this seven hour northern lights bus tour is your best bet.
-It’s a bit cheaper than other tours because it’s a big bus and they only offer hot drinks and biscuits, not warm stew, and you have to go inside the tour bus to warm up instead of waiting around a campfire.
+If you want the cheapest option for a northern lights bus chase, this 4 hour northern lights minibus tour is your best bet.
+It’s a bit cheaper than other tours because it only takes you to the neighboring island of Kvaløya to chase the northern lights, not all the way to Sweden or Finland if necessary.
+It’s also shorter than other more expensive tours.

 I don’t think this is the very best tour option, but if you’re on a budget it’s still an excellent choice.
-You get a professional guide to find the best location to spot the northern lights, a warm thermal suit to wear, and your guide will even take professional photos of you under the northern lights.
-AND you get a 50% discount on your next tour if you don’t spot the northern lights on this one.
+You get a professional guide to find the best location to spot the northern lights, a warm thermal suit to wear, and tripods for your cameras.

 Best Tromsø Northern Lights Tour